NyxLang/specification/README.md

 Nyx is inspired by several technologies, including but not limited to Python, Ruby, Scheme, Swift, Rust, the ML family of functional languages, JavaScript, and Julia.

-Its features include first-class functions and closures, static type checking and inference, arbitrary-precision decimal numbers for use in scientific and technical computing, a combination of prototypal and class-based objects, algebraic data types, both mutable and immutable data structures, and hygienic macros.
+Its features include first-class functions and closures, static type checking and inference, arbitrary-precision decimal numbers for use in scientific and technical computing, Unicode-aware textual data, a combination of prototypal and class-based objects, algebraic data types, both mutable and immutable data structures, and hygienic macros.
 This combination allows you to implement programs for virtually any problem domain in a dynamic fashion, with the advantages of both dynamic and static languages at your disposal.

 It is designed for use in both browser and server-side environments and interoperativity with the JavaScript language and libraries.